ExitValue.ai

 • Same-store sales trend at the brand level: positive SSS = brand health = your unit-level economics are sustainable.
 Negative SSS = brand decline = your forward EBITDA is at risk.

-• Royalty and ad fund obligations: typically 5-12% of sales combined.
+• Royalty and ad fund obligations: typically a percent-of-sales range combined.
 Buyers price these as a structural cost, not negotiable.

 • Re-imaging requirements: many franchisors mandate periodic remodels at $200K-$500K per unit.
 Pending re-imaging obligations are negotiated as deal value adjustments.